In 2004, a study was published reporting an experiment that attempted to replicate Dr. M.A. Persinger's

 it cannot be supplanted by scientific truth.
 Its part of who we are.
 To reject spirituality is to reject our humanity

-(denying the existance of specific attributes of homo
+(denying the existence of specific attributes of homo

 sapiens).
 But seeing spirituality in the